T. Butler King: Georgia

 In 1823 he traveled with his brother, Stephen Clay King, to practice law in Waynesville, Georgia.

 In 1824, he married Anna Matilda Page (c.
 1800 – 1859).
 They had ten children who survived to adulthood, including a son, John Floyd King.
 Thomas was elected to the Georgia Senate in 1832 to represent Glynn County, Georgia, and served in that position in 1834, 1835, and again in 1837.
 He was elected to the US House of Representatives in 1838 to the 26th Congress.

 King would attempt to regain his old seat in the Confederate Congress in 1863 against Julian Hartridge.
 King narrowly lost, receiving 2,909 votes to Hartridge's 3,077 votes and a third candidate named C.H.
 Hopkins' 766.
 This likely occurred because of distrust of King by Savannah voters.

 California

 King accepted an appointment in California as tax collector for the Port of San Francisco under President Millard Fillmore.
-King then went to work as a lobbyist for the Southern Pacific Railroad Company.
-He also attempted to become senator from California.
+He then went to work as a lobbyist for the Southern Pacific Railroad Company.
+King was a candidate for U.S. Senate in 1849, but was unsuccessful.

 San Francisco's King Street, near the port and major rail yards, is named after him.